ReshulDani/ucsd-cse599-s18.github.io/practicum/index.md

     In the practicum session, you'll roleplay the TA-student interaction, focusing on specific strategies for tailoring your work to specific student needs.
 Rotate through the group members, picking one pair at a time where one person is acting the role of TA and the other the role of the student.
 This pair should use the question that the "TA" described in her/his portfolio in preparation for the session.
 After letting the student look at the question and "get into character", play out the pretend office hours interaction for 3-5 minutes (or less, if a natural stopping point occurs; don't go past 5 minutes so other pairs also have a chance to try out the activity).
 The rest of the group should be engaged in observing the interaction.

-#### When you're the TA:
+When you're the TA:
 When working with your perplexed student your goal is to get them to understand the problem and be able to generate the correct solution.
 You should think about how to get them to think about breaking down the problem into something manageable.
 You might consider giving a simpler example, or having them try to do only part of the problem.
 Your other main task is to respond to the student on a personal level.
 Each student has been given a different personality role to play, so part of your challenge will be figuring out the best approach for an individual.

-#### When you're the student:
+When you're the student:
-Based on the order in which you are listed in your group in this Piazza post: https://piazza.com/class/jc89yxk1abh3o9?cid=7, you will each been assigned a different "personality".
-If you are the first person listed in your group, you will take the first role below; if you are the second, you take the second role, etc.  If you are the last student listed and there aren't enough roles for you, just choose any one of the roles below.

 Study your role and try to play it as authentically as possible.

 - Role: The overwhelmed struggling student (Your birth month mod 5 = 0) You are struggling to understand the new material in this class and are down on yourself.
 You have no idea where to start on this problem, and you are discouraged and just want to give up.
 You are inclined to become upset and frustrated (though not belligerent).
 At any moment you feel like you might burst into tears.
 You just don’t feel like you’ll ever understand.